-monKEYS (MONKEYS) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange
+Monkeys (MONKEYS) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 - 3. Explore Different Scenarios

-You can experiment with various growth rates to see how different market conditions might impact the price of monKEYS.
-This flexibility allows you to analyze both optimistic and conservative forecasts, helping you make more informed decisions.
+You can experiment with various growth rates to see how different market conditions might impact the price of Monkeys.
+This flexibility allows you to analyse both optimistic and conservative forecasts, helping you make more informed decisions.

 - 4. User Sentiment and Community Insights